PgDoorman Basic Usage Guide

 min_pool_sizeMinimum number of server connections to maintain

-reserve_pool_sizeMaximum number of additional connections allowed
+reserve_poolMaximum number of additional reserve connections

-pool_modeDefault pooling mode for this database
+pool_modeDefault pooling mode for this pool

 max_connectionsMaximum allowed server connections (from max_db_connections)